 top of page

-When school boards across the country became battlegrounds for partisan politics, a hotbed of division emerged in the Francis Howell community.
-Soon, board members elected with the support of political parties and national interest groups held the FHSD board majority.
-From 2023-2025, their actions began to limit student opportunity, decrease teacher effectiveness, and undermine parental decision-making:
+When school boards across the country became battlegrounds for partisan politics, a hotbed of division emerged.
+New partisan leaders began to limit student opportunity, decrease teacher effectiveness, and undermine parental decision-making:

 Teacher & Staff Relations: Rejected funding for professional development, targeted individual teachers through policy and discipline, undermined staff expertise, and poorly handled the superintendent search.